baronlegacy256/baronlegacy256/README.md

-- 👋 Hi, I’m @baronlegacy256
+- 👋 Hi, I’m  Aaron Baraka
-- 👀 I'm a passionate software developer with intermediate-level expertise in various programming languages, including HTML, CSS,                 Javascipt          (React Js), Redux, React Native,PHP(laravel).
+- 👀 I'm a passionate software developer with intermediate-level expertise in various programming languages, including HTML, CSS,                 Javascipt          (React Js), Redux, React Native,PHP(laravel), Python, Machine Learning(Tensor Flow), Data science(Pandas,Matplot)
-- 🌱 I’m currently learning Laravel
+- 🌱 I’m currently learning more about AI
-- 💞️ I’m looking to collaborate on any project in any of those languages.
+- 💞️ I’m open to collaborate on any project in any of those languages.
-- 📫 How to reach me ...